YehorShyshkin/BankServiceProject/README.md

 ### Running Tests

-To run the tests, use Maven:
+To run the tests, use Maven:  // FXIME water, we consider that project will be explored by experts, they know for sure how to do it

     mvn test